 Retro Style for Your Bar Cart

+Origins of the bar cart date back to the 1930s.
+Prohibition had just ended, and Americans were finding new ways to enjoy their newfound freedom.
+For cocktail parties, hosts wheeled a fully stocked cart through the party, serving drinks to guests.
 For the next few decades, the bar cart was a staple at festive soirees, until the 1970s, when homes began featuring large, built-in bars.
 Now, mid-century modern style is enjoying a resurgence, and the bar cart is being rediscovered as well.

 Consider channeling a cool ’60s vibe with your own bar cart.
 It’s easy to get one into party shape, and your guests are bound to love it.
 Here are some bar cart basics to get started.

 Two things are essential: a shaker and an ice container with tongs.
 You also may want to add a bar spoon, a jigger and a muddler to your bar cart stock items.

 The bar cart is such a beautiful piece for the home, and it certainly isn’t limited to housing cocktail ingredients.
-Decorate it with flowers; create a coffee bar; or use it to set up your desserts and sweets for a party.
+Decorate it with flowers, create a coffee bar, or use it to set up your desserts and sweets for a party.
 Bar carts will work in many rooms in your home, and can even be used as a chic bedside table, media stand or stylish drop zone storage.